Walid Abukhaled

-Walid Abdulmajid Abukhaled is the CEO of Saudi Arabian Military Industries (SAMI) and the former Chief Executive of global defense and aerospace corporation Northrop Grumman in the Middle East.
+Walid Abdulmajid Abukhaled is the CEO of Saudi Arabian Military Industries (SAMI) and the former Chief Executive of the global defense and aerospace corporation Northrop Grumman in the Middle East.
 He is a board member of Dussur.

 Career

 Abukhaled is from Saudi Arabia.
 He resides in Riyadh, Saudi Arabia.
 He holds a Bachelor's degree in industrial and management systems engineering from the University of South Florida.

-He is the Board Director of DUSSUR Company, the Vice Chairman of the Board Northrop Grumman Mission Systems Arabia, and a member of Northrop Grumman Council for Diversity & Inclusion.
+He is the a board director of the DUSSUR Company, the Vice Chairman of the Board Northrop Grumman Mission Systems Arabia, and a member of Northrop Grumman Council for Diversity & Inclusion.